theokbokki/theoo.dev/src/assets/markdown/making-a-simple-website-with-plain-php.md

 ---

 Update:
 I spent some time learning Makefiles (Though I think I've only scratched the surface), and I've come up with a very simple build system for basic PHP websites.
-You can read more about it in <a href="/notes/simple-php-build-system">Simple PHP build system</a>, I've also made <a href="/snippets/useful-makefile-rules" target="_blank">a snippet grouping some Makefile rules</a> for different use cases.
+You can read more about it in <a href="/notes.php?name=simple-php-build-system">Simple PHP build system</a>, I've also made <a href="/snippets.php?name=useful-makefile-rules" target="_blank">a snippet grouping some Makefile rules</a> for different use cases.

+Since then, as you may have noticed, I moved my whole main website to this approach of using only PHP and no frameworks.
+It has been great so far, I hope it continues to be!